-You don't need to ask all of these questions, but if planning is part of the job for which you are hiring, pick several planning questions to ask each person that you interview.
+You don't need to ask all of these questions, but if planning is an important part of the job for which you are hiring, pick several planning questions to ask each person that you interview.
 Make sure that you ask the same planning skill questions of each person you interview so that you can compare and contrast their responses.

 Planning Job Interview Questions